alinex/node-monitor/README.md

 controller a line is printed with it's status.
 If a controller got a problem it will give a detailed report on the console.

+See the [Manpage for more details](./src/man/monitor.1.md) for a detailed information on how to invoke the monitor on the command line.

 ### Status